benninge/wearable_suit/README.md

 ### Sensor board

 The sensor module is an Arduino compatible custom circuit board.
 Figure 3 shows an assembled sensor board.
 The EAGLE files can be found in the "SensorBoard" folder in this repository.
-The sensor board hardware uses an ATmega328P microcontroller and an MPU-9250 IMU.
+The sensor board hardware uses an ATmega328P microcontroller and a MPU-9250 IMU.
 It is directly powered by the 3s LiPo power supply and connected to the mainboard over the RS-485 bus.

 <figure role="group">
 <div align="center"><img src="poster/sensorBoard.png" width="300"></div>